Starting at Maesteg School

 The Business & ICT challenge is here.

-Expressive/Creative Arts would like you to create a Superhero – find out more here.
+Expressive/Creative Arts would like to welcome you to their faculty.
+Meet Mrs James in this short presentation here: Expressive Arts Prezi.
+Expressive/Creative Arts are asking you to to create a Superhero – find out more here.

 Food & Nutrition are challenging you to get baking!
 Check out this cookie recipe here.